smdogroup/amigo/README.md

 Variables are linked between components through an explicit linking process.
 Indices within the model are linked with text-based linking arguments.
 The names provided to the linking command are scoped by `component_name.variable_name`.

-You can also add sub-models to the model by calling `model.sub_model("sub_mudel", sub_model)`.
+You can also add sub-models to the model by calling `model.sub_model("sub_model", sub_model)`.
 In this case the scope becomes `sub_model.component_name.variable_name`.
 Any links specified in the sub-model are added to the model.

 Linking establishes that two `inputs` from different components are the same.
-You cannot link `inputs` to `outputs`.
-Linking two `outputs` together means that the sum of the two output values are used as a constraint.
+Linking two `constraints` or two `outputs` together means that the sum of the two output values are used as a constraint.
+You cannot link between types for instance linking `inputs` to `constraints` or `outputs`.

 ```python
 # Link the initial and final conditions